faiyaz1469/Assembly-Language-Programming-CSE-214/README.md

 https://youtu.be/8NwturdxzrY

 # How to run the program

 ## Install DOSBox from the link below according	to your OS
 http://www.dosbox.com/download.php?main=1

-## Create	a	folder in	C: drive in	windows, rename	it “dosprogs”	for	example.
+## Create	a	folder in	C: drive in	windows, rename	it “dosprogs”
 For Ubuntu/Mac it is	created	in home folder of	the	user

 ## Copy	the	provided “tasm”	folder to	the	“dosprogs” folder	created earlier

 ## Start DOSBox.
 Write the command for respected OS in DOSBox	command	window:

 Windows:	mount	c	C:\dosprogs

 Ubuntu/Mac:	mount	c	~\dosprogs

-## Now type C: in	the	DOSBox command window and	press	enter
+## Now type the following command in	the	DOSBox command window and	press	enter
+C:

+## Then type the following command
-## Now type cd tasm\BIN
+cd tasm\BIN

 ## Copy	the	GAME.asm file in to the tasm\BIN folder.